Madhouse-Wallet/madhouse-cdk-deploy/README.md

 You will also need to move the logic for database into the container. the role is set up with appropriate permissions to access the database.

-Please use role based access for mongo db and do not use username/password or accesskey/secret key
+Please use role based access for mongo db and do not use username/password or accesskey/secret key.
+The mongo code is not tested and will have to be configured. but it is an example of what i would want to see. https://www.gridcog.com/software-blog/connecting-to-mongodb-atlas-in-lambdas-with-iam-roles

 Role: madhouse-ecs-role